luka-j/stories/README.md

 continues from there on.
 In case there is no label with the name designated by a goto-statement an InterpretationException is thrown.

+Procedural statement equalling two greater then signs (i.e. :>>) is a return-statement.
+They _must_ follow a procedural label.
+When reached, they jump to the goto which associated procedural label memorized.
+These can be used to simulate simple procedures, with an important cavaet that recursion isn't allowed since there is no stack.

 All other procedural statements are evaluated as assign-statements.
+Assign-statements are a comma-separated list of assignments.
-Assign-statements are split on the first equals (=) sign.
+Assignments are split on the first equals (=) sign.
 First part represents a variable name and the second an expression to be evaluated.
 First part _must_ be a valid variable name, otherwise an InterpretationException is thrown.
 In case there are no equals signs in the assign-statement body, expression is set to empty string.
 At runtime, the expression is evaluated, and it is stored into the appropriately named variable.

+##### Halt
+Lines which equal ;; are unconditional halts.
+They end the current chapter.

 ##### Questions
 Lines starting with a question mark (?) are questions to which the end